December 5 in Music History: The Stone Roses released 'Second Coming'

 1960 - Paul McCartney and Pete Best were arrested for pinning a condom to a brick wall and then igniting it.
 The two were told to leave Germany and The Beatles returned home, discouraged.

-1973 - Paul McCartney released Band On The Run, his fifth album since his departure from The Beatles.
-Two hit singles from the album - 'Jet' and 'Band on the Run' - made it McCartney's most successful album.
+1973 - Paul McCartney released Band On The Run marking its 51st Anniversary this year.
+This release was his fifth album since his departure from The Beatles and two hit singles from the album - 'Jet' and 'Band on the Run' – boosted its commercial performance making it the top-selling studio album of 1974 in the United Kingdom and Australia- establishing it as McCartney's most successful album to date and the most celebrated of this post-Beatles discography.

 1975 - Fleetwood Mac received their first Gold record for their second self-titled album, which was their first album with Stevie Nicks and Lindsey Buckingham.